beyond-code-github/Superscribe/README.md

 Lets say we access the following url in our API: *http://localhost/api/values/2*

 The url is broken down into it's three segments "api", "values", 2.
-Our first transition is valid, as the first segment matches the condition and there is no action to be taken, we simply move on to the next state, and the next segment.
+Our first transition is valid, as the initial segment matches the text "api".
+As this is just a route literal, there is no action to be taken and we simply move on to the next state and the next segment.
 The next transition requires a valid controller identifier, which 'values' satisifes.

-In the route definition, ʃ.Controller contains an implicit action - to set the ControllerName property.
+In this part of the definition, ʃ.Controller contains an implicit action - to set the ControllerName property.
 This value is then passed to the ControllerSelector once the route processing is complete.

 The final state is the optional id parameter.
-In our case, we do have an id parameter, so when we enter the penultimate state this value will be added to the Paremeters dictionary and used in Action Selection.
+In our case, we do have an id parameter, so when we enter the penultimate state this value will be added to the Paremeters dictionary and then later used in Action Selection.